 And just look at the color pop on the red just there.
 It’s quite subtle, but it’s enough just to make it sing a little bit so that when you’re looking at the shot, you got the sky and you’ve got a car sitting at the right exposure level.
 The sky is warm in the background.
-Scott, look at detail to it.
 The red is now popping and we’ve corrected the white on the car.
-So it’s all sitting a little bit more where we wanted to.
+So, it’s all sitting a little bit more where we wanted to.

-In the next part, I’m gonna take you through how I use the patch replacer to just touch everything up, remove specks of dirt etc so we get a really clean finish for the client because on that white body you’re gonna see absolutely everything!
+In the next part, I’m gonna take you through how I use the patch replacer to just touch everything up, remove specks of dirt, etc. That way, we get a really clean finish for the client.
+That’s because on that white body, you’re gonna see absolutely everything!